Benidorm: Tourism

-Benidorm is popular with tourists from the UK, Ireland, Poland, Belgium and the Netherlands.
+Benidorm is popular with tourists from the UK, Ireland, Norway, Belgium and the Netherlands.
 Benidorm's initial growth in popularity can be attributed to the package holiday explosion, and continues year round, due to the night-life based around the central concentration of bars and clubs.
-The large number of free cabaret acts that start around 21:00 and continue into the early hours sets Benidorm apart from other similar cities.
+There is a large number of free cabaret acts that start around 21:00 and continue into the early hours, while pubs, which are mostly of the British style, can operate until 3 am.

-The author and Guardian journalist Giles Tremlett identified the city as the birthplace of package tourism in the book Ghosts of Spain: Travels Through a Country's Hidden Past and remarked that culturally the city contradicted conservative notions of National Catholicism that General Franco had espoused.
-The accessibility of Benidorm to a wider social strata made the town into an ever so easy target for highbrow sarcasm, as by Jani Allan in the Sunday Times in 1990: "These days you just have to look at the numbers of wide-bodied jets bearing wide-bodied holidaymakers to Benidorm to realise that package holidays and airborne cattle trucks make fun in the sun accessible to everyone."
+The author and Guardian journalist Giles Tremlett identified the city as the birthplace of "package tourism" in the book Ghosts of Spain: Travels Through a Country's Hidden Past, where he remarked that culturally the city contradicted the conservative notions of National Catholicism that General Franco had espoused.
+The accessibility of Benidorm to a wide gamut of social strata made the city into an ever so easy target for highbrow sarcasm, as by Jani Allan in the Sunday Times in 1990: "These days you just have to look at the numbers of wide-bodied jets bearing wide-bodied holidaymakers to Benidorm to realise that package holidays and airborne cattle trucks make fun in the sun accessible to everyone."

-In the 1980s Benidorm developed a reputation for British drunken lager louts and violent binge drinking.
-This did not happen all year round but mainly in the summer months of July and August.
-During the 1980s families were put off visiting the city.
-However today the problem of drunkenness and lager louts has largely gone and Benidorm has mellowed.
-Now there is a good police presence in the town which has greatly improved safety and provided for a good atmosphere.
-Nightlife is popular and mainly involves cabaret acts and tapas bars.

-The town is now very popular with families.
+The city is quite popular with families.
 Also, many elderly people from northern Europe pass the winter there.
-This made 'Benidorm' into something of a synonym for elderly people in those countries, as can be seen in the Flemish candid camera programme Benidorm Bastards.
+This has ostensibly made the name of the city into something of a synonym for elderly people in those countries, as can be seen, for example, in the Flemish candid camera program Benidorm Bastards.
+Benidorm's mayor protested against the depiction of the city and demanded that its name be removed from the show's title because it "damages its image."